Alvarosmb/Excludon-Finder/README.md

   * Operons were labeled as non-contiguous if al least one gene on the opposite strand was flanked on both sides by genes in the operon in question.
   * Count of reads that overlapp genes flinking the reverse gene(s) of the operon.
   ## Excludon annotation:

-  Count of overlapping 3' UTRs and 5' UTRs in the genome regardless of whether they form an operon or not.
-Median read ends must overlapp at least 20 nt of the neighbor gene.
+ Different algorithim was used to identify overlapping 3' UTRs and 5' UTRs in the genome regardless of whether they form an operon or not.
+ * Identify convergent and divergent pairs of genes in the genome
+ * Calculate median read end and start for these genes
+ * For divergent genes, median read start of the pair of genes must overlap
+ * For convergent genes, median read end of the pair of genes must overlap

+Overlapping length must be at least of 20 nt

 ## Usage